 One of the biggest downsides of owning a Renogy battery is that they cannot be connected in a series.
 However, it can be connected in parallel as long as the other batteries are also Renogy Lithium-Iron Phosphate Batteries.

 * High-level efficiency

 * Affordable for lithium-ion batteries

-* Cannot be connected in a series
+* Multiple batteries must be connected in parallel, not series

 Enerdrive ePOWER B-TEC 200 Amp Hour Lithium Battery